-A risk factor is something that increases your likelihood of getting a disease or condition.
+A risk factor is something that increases your chances of getting a disease or condition.

 Lifestyle factors that increase breast cancer risk include:

-In the US, Caucasian, Hawaiian, and African-American women have the highest rates of breast cancer.
+In the US, Caucasian, Hawaiian, and African American women have the highest rates of breast cancer.
 The lowest rates occur among Korean, American Indian, and Vietnamese women.